Integral constraints on the linear instability of stratified flow with planar shear at an arbitrary angle to the vertical: Discussion of results

-The main result of the present study is the extended formula for the upper bound of the instability growth rate, (\ref{growth}).
-Although simple in form, this result has interesting properties.
+The extended formula obtained for the upper bound of the instability growth rate, (\ref{growth}), has interesting properties despite its simple form.
 It reduces, as expected, to Howard's corresponding result for $\theta=0$ (vertical shear), but for $\theta=\pi/2$ (horizontal shear), it becomes

-This means that, for horizontal shear, the upper bound on the growth rate no longer depends of $N$, which is consistent with the absence of $N$ in (\ref{tgeq}) in that configuration.
-Equation (\ref{growth3}) is equivalent to equation (4.10) of \cite{Hoiland_1953}, valid for a non-stratified fluid, and is also equal to the limit of (\ref{growth}) for $N=0$.
+This means that the upper bound of the growth rate no longer depends of $N$, which is consistent with the absence of $N$ in (\ref{tgeq}) in this flow configuration.
+Equation (\ref{growth3}) is equivalent to equation (4.10) of \cite{Hoiland_1953} (see also \cite{Drazin_Howard_1966}), valid for a non-stratified fluid, and is also equal to the limit of (\ref{growth}) for $N=0$.
 In dimensionless form, this corresponds to the limit of (\ref{growth2}) for $\theta=\pi/2$ or $Ri^*_{min}=0$.
-At the opposite limit, $Ri^*_{min} \rightarrow +\infty$, it can be shown that (\ref{growth2}) reduces to
+At the opposite limit, $Ri^*_{min} \rightarrow +\infty$, it can be shown that (\ref{growth}) reduces to

-The best comparison for (\ref{growth2}) is figure 4 of \cite{Candelier_etal_2011}, which shows the instability growth rate for a stratified planar jet with shear at an arbitrary angle to the vertical, as a function of that angle $\theta$ and the Froude number associated with the maximum shear in the jet, $F$.
+The best term of comparison for (\ref{growth}) is figure 4 of \cite{Candelier_etal_2011}, which shows the instability growth rate for 2D perturbations (the most unstable in this context) in a stratified flow with planar shear at an arbitrary angle to the vertical, as a function of that angle $\theta$ and the Froude number associated with the maximum shear, $F$.
 For the particular velocity profile adopted by \cite{Candelier_etal_2011} (a 2D Bickley jet), $F$ is related to the minimum Richardson number defined above, as $Ri^*_{min}=27/(16 F^2)$, where $F=U_0/(LN)$, and $L$ and $U_0$ are characteristic length and velocity scales of the flow, respectively.
 It should also be noted that all quantities in \cite{Candelier_etal_2011} are normalized by $L$ and $U_0$, and the growth rate shown in their figure 4 is $\omega_i L/U_0 = [4/(3 \sqrt{3})] \omega_i/|U'_{max}|$.
 Using these relations, if the upper bound for the growth rate of the instability is denoted by $\omega_{imax}$, (\ref{growth2}) may be expressed as

 This relation is shown in figure \ref{fig1} in the same form as in figure 4 of \cite{Candelier_etal_2011}.
 For $\theta=0$, the upper bound of $\omega_i L/U_0$ is zero for $F<3\sqrt{3}/2$, which corresponds to $Ri^*_{min}>1/4$, implying flow stability.
 When $F\gg 1$, which corresponds to $Ri^*_{min} \ll 1$, $\omega_{imax} L/U_0$ asymptotically approaches $\approx0.38$ for all values of $\theta$, which corresponds to $\omega_{imax}^2/U'^2_{max}=1/4$.
 On the other hand, as $\theta$ increases, $\omega_{imax} L/U_0$ at low $F$ (which corresponds to high $Ri^*_{min}$) increases from zero for $\theta=0$ to $\approx 0.38$ in the limit $\theta=\pi/2$.
 This behaviour is qualitatively similar to that shown in figure 4 of \cite{Candelier_etal_2011}.
 The difference is that the actual growth rate $\omega_i$ is considerably smaller, by a factor of $\approx 2.4$, than its upper bound $\omega_{imax}$, shown in figure \ref{fig1}.
 Additionally, in figure 4 of \cite{Candelier_etal_2011}, $\omega_i$ has a minimum near $F=3 \sqrt{3}/2$ before increasing to its maximum at larger $F$, whereas in figure \ref{fig1}, $\omega_{imax}$ increases monotonically with $F$.